-Nevertheless, the current model suffers from several limitations.
-The objects in habituation are distinguished base on colors, which is not realistic.
-In the future, we plan to use a variational autoencoder (VAE) to integrate more features and improve exploration.
-For the former, an object and a goal will be characterized by more features (3D object pose, touch sensor, rotation), so a more diverse set of skills can be learned.
-Regarding the latter, we will use the latent space as a supplementary method for discovering new goals through direct exploration \cite{wilson2021balancing}.
-This way, we will investigate the balance between direct exploration (VAE) and random exploration with the inhibition of return method.
-The end-effector orientation as well as the $z$ dimension of the robot were fixed and we intend to remove this limitation to perform a diverse range of robot actions that could lead to different outcomes and produce a developmental trajectory.
-Then, we will explore the tuning of the persistence and error inhibition parameters together.
-Indeed, there are several possibilities offered by the model and different learning patterns could still be observed.
-We would like to investigate if the number of goals discovered during habituation can be used to predict the parameters for an optimal learning.
-Finally, The goals discovered were on the same developmental level and the first learning selection entirely depended on the weights initialization of the forward models.
-We intend to investigate if the persistence mechanism can autonomously shift from a short to a long persistence in order to bootstrap the learning progress of the discovered goals.
+However, the current model suffers from several limitations.
+The objects in the habituation mechanism are distinguished by color, which is not realistic.
+In the future, we plan to use a variational autoencoder (VAE) to integrate more features and improve the discovery of goals, as demonstrated by researchers \cite{houbreexpl}.
+To do so, an object and a goal will be characterized by more features (3D object pose, touch sensor, rotation), so a more diverse set of goals can be learned.
+Regarding exploration, we will use the latent space as a supplementary method to discover new goals through direct exploration \cite{wilson2021balancing}.
+This way, we will investigate the balance between direct exploration (VAE) and random exploration with the inhibition-of-return method.
+The orientation of the end effector and the $z$ dimension of the robot were fixed, and we intend to eliminate this limitation to perform a diverse range of robot actions that could lead to different outcomes and potentially produce a developmental trajectory.

+Finally, we will explore the tuning of the persistence and error-inhibition parameters together.
+In fact, the model offers several possibilities, and different learning patterns could still be observed.
+We would like to investigate whether the number of goals discovered during habituation can be used to predict the parameters for optimal learning, and how to autonomously determine and set these parameters.
+Finally, the goals discovered were on the same developmental level, and the first learning selection entirely depended on the weights initialization of the forward models.
+We intend to investigate the possibility of autonomously tuning the persistence and error-inhibition parameters to produce optimal learning based on the object difficulty.